-Access to some functions requires the use of SSH-compatible client software for access to secure telnet and ftp services (using the SSH standard).
-SSH clients are bundled with some operating systems, but can to be obtained separately.
+Access to some functions requires the use of SSH-compatible client software for access to secure telnet and ftp services (via the SSH standard).
+SSH clients are supplied bundled with some operating systems, but may need to be obtained separately.
 The following table lists some sources for SSH clients (sources are not limited to those listed in this table).